ManageIQ/manageiq.org/source/blog/2015-03-31-sprint-21-report-march-31-2015.html.md

 published: true
 ---

-Every three weeks, we discuss our sprint reports, and you can participate in this process.
+Every three weeks, we discuss our sprint reports, and you can participate in this process, as well as take a look at our handiwork with a [compiled image from this sprint](/download/devel/).

 To join the meeting live, go to our handy-dandy [Bluejeans.com link](https://bluejeans.com/946365937).